akretion/odoo-mooncard-connector/mooncard_base/README.rst

 * Odoo will create the new Mooncard transactions,
 * Odoo will update the existing Mooncard transactions that are still in draft.

+For mileage expenses, use the same Odoo menu and upload the CSV file that you downloaded from your `Mooncard account <https://app.mooncard.co/>`_ under *Dépenses > Frais kilométriques > Exporter*.

 Roadmap
 =======